Center-for-Education-Data-and-Research/scraping_tutorial/README.md

 # Web Scraping with Python: A Basic Tutorial

 This tutorial is designed to introduce you to the basics of web scraping with Python.
+OpenAI helped generate this, so there may be some errors that will be fixed as they are found.

-This is split into two parts:
+This session is split into two parts:

 1. **Python and Web Scraping 101**: Provides foundational Python skills necessary for web scraping, along with an introduction to web scraping concepts and techniques.
 2. **CEDR_Calder Web Scraping Tutorial**: Focuses on practical exercises in web scraping using different tools such as Selenium and curl_cffi.